esphome/esphome-docs/cookbook/lvgl.rst

 .. figure:: images/lvgl_cook_font_binstat.png
     :align: left

 A common use case for icons is a status display.
 For example, a checkable (toggle) button will display different icons based on the status of a light or switch.
 To put an icon on a button you use a :ref:`lvgl-widget-label` widget as the child of the :ref:`lvgl-widget-button`.
-The coloring can already be different thanks to the :ref:`lvgl-cook-theme` where you can set a different color for the ``checked`` state.
+The coloring can already be different thanks to the :ref:`lvgl-cookbook-theme` where you can set a different color for the ``checked`` state.
 Additionally, by using a ``text_sensor`` to import the state from Home Assistant, we can not only track the ``on`` state, but also the ``unavailable`` or ``unknown`` states to apply *disabled styles* for these cases.

-If we take our previous :ref:`lvgl-cook-binent` example, we can modify it like this:
+If we take our previous :ref:`lvgl-cookbook-binent` example, we can modify it like this:

 .. code-block:: yaml